Unit800/Data-Acquisition-Accelerators/Data-Acquisition-Accelerators/Acxiom_Accelerator/documentation/accelerator_acxiom_dataretrieval.md

     7.  <span class="ph cmd">Modify the settings in the new tab.
 Clear the <span class="ph uicontrol">Run applications directly from the workspace</span> check box, and click <span class="ph menucascade">**Publishing** \> **Never publish automatically**</span>.</span>
     8.  <span class="ph cmd">Press Ctrl+S to save the settings.</span>

-20. <span class="ph cmd">Refresh the `shared` and `acxiom-example` projects in the Eclipse user interface to ensure that their current state is displayed.</span>
+20. <span class="ph cmd">Refresh the `shared` project in the Eclipse user interface to ensure that the current state is displayed.</span>
 21. <span class="ph cmd">In your Eclipse workspace, open the <span class="ph filepath">WebSphere Application Server V8.5 Liberty Profile/servers/acxiomread/apps</span> folder, and delete the `acxiom-example.war` application, which is an incomplete application.</span> Next, you will add the complete accelerator application to the workspace.
 22. <span class="ph cmd">Repeat the instructions that you followed when you added the `shared` directory to your Eclipse workspace.
 This time, add the `IAP-Deployment-Toolkit\SDK\sdk-projects\acxiom-example` directory to Eclipse.</span>
 23. <span class="ph cmd">Using your Acxiom user credentials, download from Acxiom the `.wsdl` and `.xsd` files for the findpeople and comprehensivereport services, and save them to disk.</span> The Acxiom project in Eclipse contains a generated SOAP client that works with version 2.7 of these files.
 Download each file by opening a web browser and entering the appropriate URL from the following list to load the file.
 Then, enter your Axciom user credentials.
 When each file has loaded, select **Save As** in your web browser and save the file to disk.
-Rename each file as you save it, using the name specified in the following list:
+Rename each file as you save it, using the name specified in the following list. https://cert-services.acxiom.com/idod-findpeople-v2.7?wsdl

-    https://cert-services.acxiom.com/idod-findpeople-v2.7?wsdl
     Save as `v201110-FindPeopleService.wsdl`